IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/voice-personal-assistant-vpa.md

     list.

-  This service can also send requests to VPA adaptations, for example, to inform them that the user would like to login to their service, if that is needed.
+  This service can also send requests to VPA adaptations, for example, to inform them that the user would like to login to their service, if that is needed.<br/>
   VPA frontends must communicate through this service to interact with a VPA.

 - _[`VpaMediatorSettingsService`](TTIVI_INDIGO_API)_: This is a platform service providing access to